18F/development-guide/pages/security/output_encoding.md

 Since most web applications at 18F are built through JavaScript or backend frameworks, this guide will go over output encoding issues by those frameworks in addition to plain JavaScript.

-### Plain JavaScript
+### Vanilla JavaScript

 When writing plain JavaScript, developers have to consider where data is coming from whenever it's being output in the web application.
-While data that comes from a backend database is usually considered as needing output encoding, code also could need output encoding when extracting data from the current page's url (which an attacker could modify and send to a user).
+While data that comes from a backend database usually needs output encoding, code also could need output encoding when extracting data from the current page's url (which an attacker could modify and send to a user).

 The [excess xss prevention](https://excess-xss.com/#xss-prevention) section has up-to-date information on how to prevent XSS attacks in all the possible ways they could happen.